cnlohr/ch32v003fun/examples/dma_spi/README.md

 continuous bursts of the sequence {0x00, 0x01, 0x02, 0x03, 0x04, 0x05, 0x06, 0x07}
 being transmitted over the SPI bus.

-To initiate a transfer the user must set the CS line low, set spi_state to TRANSMITTING, disable the DMA for register access, load the data length into the DMA transfer counter and then re-enable the DMA.
+To initiate a transfer manually the user must set the CS line low, set spi_state to TRANSMITTING, disable the DMA for register access, load the data length into the DMA transfer counter and then re-enable the DMA.
 The DMA will then take care of the rest.
+All of this is done in the initiate_transfer() function.